dianxiangxu/GPMS-NGAC/README.md

 Eclipse IDE for Enterprise Java Developers : https://www.eclipse.org/downloads/packages/

 ## Installation
+The following instructions are for Windows 10.
+For other OS, the installation is the same.

 There are multiple ways of starting the project.
 We recommend installing and starting the Eclipse IDE first.